Is your loyalty rewards program going to deliver on expectations this holiday season — on both sides of the relationship?

 Perx rewards program for another bank used stamps culminating in a free high-value prize, with a QR code scannable at any participating outlet to redeem the reward and even a scheduling option for picking up the reward, propelling the customer through that last-mile to achieve their reward.

-The Perx Lifestyle Marketing Platform (LMP) is ideal for brands looking to build real and meaningful relationships with their existing and prospective customers and create customer experiences that engage and excite them.
+The Perx Loyalty and Engagement Platform (LMP) is ideal for brands looking to build real and meaningful relationships with their existing and prospective customers and create customer experiences that engage and excite them.
 Brands can use a digital loyalty marketing platform to drive meaningful behaviors that result in personalized rewards.